Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Design in practice

-Design architecture through unit economics: cost per request, cost per customer, and cost per feature.
+Design architecture through unit economics: cost per request, cost per customer, and cost per product feature.

 Decision quality

-Use rightsizing, storage tiers, and traffic policy as engineering-grade FinOps levers.
+Use rightsizing, storage tiers, and routing policy as engineering-grade FinOps levers.

 Interview articulation